Motorcycling is an exciting and enjoyable sport and getting involved has never been easier, you do not even have to ride.

 For any queries about getting started, licensing, events, volunteering you can start by contacting your State Controlling Body.

-Check out some of the fabulous and inspiring girls and ladies in our sport below.
+Check out some of the fabulous and inspiring women in our sport below.

 All other press enquires should go to women @ ma.org.au